seismicgear/voynich-mod23/EXPERIMENT.md

 3. Run `run_experiment.py`
 4. Compare the observed metrics and null distribution results

-All logic for decoding, entropy, similarity, and shuffling is contained in `decoder.py` and `metrics.py`.
+All logic for decoding, compression, similarity, and shuffling is contained in `decoder.py` and `metrics.py`.

 ---